lokka30/lokka30/README.md

 # Hi!

 I'm Lachlan, an Australian student studying Computer Science and Cyber Security.
 I write and contribute towards various [libre software (aka FOSS)][6] projects, as I am an advocate for software that respects user freedoms.
-Most of my work is written in Java, though I work on learning other programming languages so that I am able to convert more of my ideas into reality.
+Most of my code is written in Java, though I'm working on learning other programming languages so that I am able to convert more of my ideas into reality.

 <br /><br /><br />